DiamondLightSource/nxstacker/README.md

 See [API](#api) for more information about the parameters.

+## Tip to speed up

+### Skip projection file validation

+You can set the parameter `skip_proj_file_check` to `True` to skip the validation of projection files if you know *all* the HDF5 files in `proj_dir` are from a particular source.
+The default is `False` for safety reason.
+Setting this to `True` can potentially speed up the time in finding the projection files, especially if you have a lot of HDF5 files there.
+The same can be achieved via the CLI by using `--skip-check`.

 ## API

 ### nxstacker.tomojoin

 #### `tomojoin`

-There are 20 parameters for this function, excluding parameters specific to a particular type of experiment.
+There are 21 parameters for this function, excluding parameters specific to a particular type of experiment.

 ##### Common parameters